kingpagau/DWL/README.md

 - API_Herokuapp_for_CLI.ipynb

 contains the code to ingest a static API via JSON-file creation and uploads the files to an AWS S3 Bucket via AWS CLI.
-If you need access to the S3 Bucket please contact pascal.waelti@stud.hslu.com for the credentials.
-The hardcoded credentials in the code need to updated by for every new Learner Lab - Foundational Services session.

 The the scripts